ionic-enterprise/tutorials/docs/integrations/digitial-passes/apple-wallet-passes/creating.md

 sidebar_position: 2
 ---

+Creating Apple Wallet Passes must occur on a backend server as mobile apps are restricted from generating them.

-Creating an Apple Wallet Pass requires a backend (it cannot be done in just an App).
-So in this tutorial we'll show you how to do this in [NodeJS](https://nodejs.org/) using a Cloudflare Worker.
-The same principles apply for other languages.
+This tutorial will walk you through a sample backend service that generates Apple Wallet Passes developed in [NodeJS](https://nodejs.org/) using a Cloudflare Worker.
+The principles applied in this tutorial apply to other server stacks and their programming languages.

 A [Sample Project](https://github.com/dtarnawsky/cs-digital-pass/tree/main/backend) is available if you would prefer to look at code.